No products in the cart.

 Armoured Frame Ventilation – There is a protection over some of the goggles the vents to make sure that the foam last as long as possible and doesn’t get filled with snow.

-If you have pushing on the bridge of your nose or even slightly over the airways of your nose, try loosening the strap a little or try a different goggle with a wider nose sections.
-You can actually get some goggles that have an adjustable nose sections so these types of goggles are awesome for people with continuous issue with pressure on the nose.
+If you sense pushing on the bridge of your nose or even slightly over the airways of your nose, try loosening the strap a little or try different goggles with a wider nose section.
+You can actually get some goggles that have an adjustable nose section.
+These types of goggles are awesome for people with continuous issues with pressure on the nose.

-You’ve decided that you need to get a helmet as well as the goggles and you’ve found what you think is the perfect goggle but once you put the helmet on it doesn’t feel right.
+You’ve decided that you need to get a helmet as well as goggles and you’ve found what you think is the perfect pair of goggles, but once you put the helmet on it doesn’t feel right.
 Try adjusting the strap that is on the side.
 Sometimes there is silicone or rubber on the strap of the goggle and it sometimes grips wrong when pulled into place.
-Once the strap is sorted make sure that there isn’t a huge gap between the top of the goggle and the bottom lip of the helmet.
-Also be aware of the pressure of the nose here as well this might occur from the helmet pushing the goggle down.
-If these two things happen make sure that the helmet is in the right position, so not to far forward or not to far back, and make sure that it is also the correct size.
+Once the strap is sorted, make sure that there isn’t a huge gap between the top of the goggle and the bottom lip of the helmet.
+Also be aware of the pressure of the nose here as well, as this might occur from the helmet pushing the goggles down.
+If these two things happen, make sure that the helmet is in the right position, so not too far forward or not too far back, and make sure that it is also the correct size.

-Your glasses that you wear don’t exactly quite fit the over the glasses goggles.
-Firstly check the width of the frame on the arm of the glasses and make sure that they fit in the cut outs of the goggle and that they aren’t too wide.
-If you feel the glasses being pushed onto your face the depth of the goggle may need to be bigger.
+Perhaps your everyday glasses don’t quite fit the over-the-glasses goggles.
+Firstly, check the width of the frame on the arm of the glasses and make sure that they fit in the cut-outs of the goggle and that they aren’t too wide.
+If you feel the glasses being pushed onto your face, the depth of the goggle may need to be bigger.

 When You Are Away

-When you’re on the slopes and while your are out there you have a big fall so your giggles get full of snow.
-Try and shake as much snow as you can out of them but don’t try and scratch the snow out in case you accidently remove the anti-fog that is on the inside of the goggle.
-If you can’t get all the snow out head to a rest room and try and blow dry the water out.
-Once you get home from being on the slopes all day it is really important to make sure that your goggle dry out really well.
-So take them off and leave them on the counter to dry over night, be sure not to put them into the dry room.
-Make sure not to leave the goggle face down on the bench or any surface as this could scratch the lens.
+While skiing or snowboarding (often when learning) a fall can occur that will cause snow to get inside the goggles.
+In this case it is important to shake as much snow out of the goggles as possible and avoid touching the inside of the lens.
+Doing so will remove the anti-fog coating on the inside of the lens.
+Remove as much snow as possible by shaking it out and then head to the restroom to use the hand dryer to blow the rest of the moisture out.
+Once you get home from being on the slopes all day, it is really important to make sure that your goggles dry out really well.
+So take them off and leave them on the counter to dry over night, be sure not to put them into a dry room.
+Make sure not to leave the goggles face down on a bench or any surfaces as this could scratch the lens.

 It is really important to make sure that you store your goggles in a cool space, so not the garage and not in the shed.
-I find the best place for them is in your bedroom at the bottom of cupboard.
-I find this is the coolest part of the house.
-Once they have been stored correctly make sure that they are wrapped with a micro fibber material or the bag that they come with.
+I find the best place for them is in your bedroom at the bottom of your cupboard.
+I find that this is the coolest part of the house.
+Once they have been stored correctly, make sure that they are wrapped with a microfibre material or the bag that they come with.
 Be sure that they aren’t wrapped in plastic.

 Frequently Asked Questions

-A: Goggles can last up to several years however it all depends on how you look after them.
-Click this link for how to look after them
+A: Goggles can last up to several years, however, it all depends on how you look after them.
+Follow our care advice to make your goggles last as long as possible.

-Q: Can I buy replacement lenses for my goggle?
+Q: Can I buy replacement lenses for my snow goggles?

-A: You can usually purchase new lenses if you need.
+A: You can usually purchase new lenses if you need them.
 The best way to do this is to contact a shop and see if they can get them in store if they don’t already have any in stock.
-When contacting a shop it is good to know what sort of goggle it is that you are wanting to get a replacement lens in.
+When contacting a shop, it is good to know what sort of goggles it is that you are wanting to get a replacement lens for.

-Q: What should I use to clean my goggles?
+Q: What should I use to clean my ski or snowboard goggles?

-A: When cleaning the goggle, the micro fibber bag that most goggles come with is a perfect example of what to use.
-Only use it on the outside and if you rub the side you may rub out the anti fog.
+A: When cleaning the goggles, the microfibre bag that most goggles come with is a perfect example of what to use.
+Only use it on the outside.
+If you rub the inside, you may rub out the anti-fog coating.

-So now you know what to look for in a goggle.
-Make sure that you follow the guide lines to make sure you get the right fit and comfort.
+Now you know exactly what to look for in ski and snowboard goggles.
+Make sure that you follow these guidelines to ensure you get the right fit and comfort level.
 Let’s see what you’ve learned!